Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             This value is the minimal number of replicates that a TSS has to be detected.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATED.
 If different
-                            --replicate_match values need to be assigned to different conditions, please use space to separate them.
+                            --replicate_tex values need to be assigned to different conditions, please use space to separate them.
 For example, 1_2 2_ 3_3.
-It means that --replicate_match is 2 in number 1 and number 2 conditions.
+It means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replcate_match is
-                            3. For assigning the same --replicate_match to all conditions, just use like all_1 (--replicate_match is 1 in all conditions).
+                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
+                            in all conditions).
 Default is all_1.
       --steps STEPS, -s STEPS
                             The total runs for optimization.
 Default is 4000 runs.